Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 **Most Important ones to know:**
 - IP source address - Packet Source
 - IP Destination Address - Packet Destination
-- Time-to-Live (TTL) - An 8-bit value that indicates the remaining life of the packet.
+- Time-to-Live (TTL) - An 8-bit value that indicates the remaining lifespan of the packet.
 - Type-of-Service (ToS) - The Type-of-Service field contains an 8-bit binary value that is used to determine the priority of each packet.
-- Protocol - This 8-bit value indicated the data payload type that the packet is carrying.
+- Protocol - This 8-bit value indicates the data payload type that the packet is carrying.

 ### IPv4 Header Fields